PCB Assembly Graphic

 Rapid injection mold tooling enables verification of key component parameters on prototypes for more effective prototyping.
 This provides data to help optimize the performance and quality of the final production tooling and injection molded components.
 Once printed rapid prototypes have exhausted their ability to instruct the design, injection molding prototypes facilitate an iterative design approach that results in a better final product produced faster and at lower cost.

 Protoshop leverages the power of rapid molds to deliver high-quality prototypes that are production equivalent.
-Our combination of in-house expertise and capabilities enables us to rapidly produce prototype tooling and injection molded parts to help accelerate your development process.
+Our combination of in-house expertise and capabilities enables us to rapidly produce prototype tooling and high-quality injection molded parts to help accelerate your prototype development process.

-Rapid Prototyping & Engineering Injection Molding Services
+Protoshop’s Rapid Prototyping and Engineering Injection Molding Capabilities

 Whether you need 50 or 5,000 parts, Protoshop can meet your rapid prototyping and injection molding needs.
 Our expert engineers provide complete support from prototype to production.
 Contact Protoshop today to discuss your next project and request a quote for our rapid injection molding services.